 Every effort is made to make the decision to close due to inclement weather prior to 7:30am on the day of the inclement weather.
 Employees who are scheduled to work will receive a text or phone call from either the Director or Assistant Director.
-Employees can also find closings posted on local radio stations, Facebook, Twitter and cancellations.com, or on the Library's telephone recorded message.
+Employees can also find closings posted on the Library's Facebook and Instagram accounts, hudsonvalleyclosings.com, or on the Library's telephone recorded message.